What happens in a church service?

 Contributing to the collection / offering is entirely voluntary so don’t feel you have to give a donation.
 Quite a few people give by direct debit nowadays so nobody will find it odd if you just pass the bag along.

-When the collection / offering is all gathered it will be brought forward to the preacher.
-As this happens the congregation usually stand up.
+When the collection / offering is all gathered it will be brought forward to the preacher who will bless it.

 If there’s a Communion Service (also known as the Lord’s Supper) on the Sunday when you’re there this will be at the end of the service.
 We welcome all who love the Lord Jesus, irrespective of Christian background, and all who seek Him to His Table.
 The service will be led by the preacher who will clearly indicate how the communion will be offered.
 Sometimes the elements (the bread and ‘wine’- non alcoholic) will be brought round the congregation, sometimes people are invited to go to the alter rail to receive.
 If you would rather not receive communion that’s fine.
 If you are unable to go forward to the rail you can ask one of the ushers to have it brought to you.
 The bread is gluten free.